Anas-Ehab/NoteHub/Certs/eWPT/WebFingerPrintingEnum.md

 * *wafw00f URL -a* - Checks if the site is behind a WAF or not and if it's behind a WAF it provides you with the type of WAF. (-a to test for all types)
 * [Sublist3r](https://github.com/aboul3la/Sublist3r) - Finds the subdomains of a specific domain. (*sublist3r -d URL/DOMAIN*)
 * [Wayback Machine](https://archive.org/web/) - Provides snapshots of websites.
+* Metasploit auxiliary *scanner/http/http_version* - Provides the version of the system

 * Google Dorks
   - *site:URL* - Limits the results to the specified URL.